 Choosing A Care Provider

-Regardless of the model you choose, Matraea believes that every woman’s pregnancy and birth experience MATTERS, and making healthy, natural choices is your access to a safe, powerful and beautiful birth.
+MATRAEA believes that every woman’s pregnancy and birth experience MATTERS, and making healthy, natural choices is your access to a safe, powerful and beautiful birth.

 Alternative Therapy In Pregnancy

 The history of Ultrasound is fascinating - having first been developed during WWII to detect enemy submarines then were subsequently used in the steel industry to locate flaws in ships.
 In 1955, Glasgow surgeon Ian Donald borrowed an industrial machine, and then using beefsteak as the control study, began to experiment with abdominal tumours that he had removed from his patients.
-He discovered that different tissues gave different patterns of ultrasound “echo”, leading him to the realization that this would revolutionize the way one could look into the mysterious world of the growing fetus.
+He discovered that different tissues gave different patterns of ultrasound “echo”, leading him to the realization that this would revolutionize the way one could look into the mysterious world of the growing baby.
 This new technology spread rapidly into clinical obstetrics; commercial machines became available in 1963 and by the late 1970’s ultrasound had become a routine part of obstetric care.

 More Body Changes

-To get born, your baby needs to move through your pelvis.
+To be born, your baby needs to move through your pelvis.
 Fortunately, your amazing pregnant body is able to help that process with help from the hormone relaxin.
 This perfectly named hormone, relaxes the cartilage that holds the bones of the pelvis together.
 Relaxin loosens the pubic symphysis, a band of cartilage located at the front of the pubic bone.
 This softening, allows the pubic bone to stretch slightly--making labor easier--but also means that you may experience what can be a significant amount of pain in pregnancy.
 Relaxin can increase up to 10 times the body's normal level during pregnancy--affecting all the joints and ligaments in your body, and contributes to why some women experience back and hip pain as pregnancy progresses.
 Relaxin and loosening ligaments are also to blame for some women’s shoe size increasing during pregnancy--oftentimes, never going back!

 Carpal tunnel syndrome is a common side effect, marked by numb or tingling hands, caused by edema, or pregnancy swelling.
 Extra fluids (which are responsible for 25 percent of weight gain during pregnancy) can pool in the ankles and wrists.
 In the wrists, this swelling can pinch nerves, causing “pins-and-needles” tingling.
 Fortunately, there’s a cure: Make it through pregnancy and deliver your bouncing bundle of joy.
 But on the way, things that help are: acupuncture, Aqua Release Tea, massage, and wrist splints!